cost6/challenge.swisscyberstorm.com/1-challenges.md

 title: Challenges
 permalink: /challenges/
 ---
 Learn more about who can participate and qualify for the Swiss National Cyber Security Team.
 Please spread this information with your friends and fellows.
-Switzerland is seeking for the most talented cyber security specialists!!!!
+Switzerland is seeking for the most talented cyber security specialists!

 <h2>Who can participate?</h2>
 <ul class="fa-ul">